 Google’s Cookie Ban May Put a Brighter Spotlight on Original Content

-In March, Google announced plans to ban third-party cookies by 2022, sending the advertising industry into an uproar.
+In early March 2021, Google announced plans to phase out third-party cookies by 2022, sending the targeted advertising industry into a tailspin.
 For consumers, this means those sneakers are less likely to stalk you around the internet just because you browsed Zappos one time.
 For brands, however, it means a paradigm shift.

 Instead of planting cookies on individuals’ browsers, Google now plans to roll out a Federated Learning of Cohorts (FLoC) model, which will use artificial intelligence to place users into groups based on common interests gleaned from their browsing behavior on Chrome.
 So, future sneaker shoppers may wind up in a cohort of runners—but their individual data won’t be isolated or easily identifiable (allegedly).